Public Events - COVID-19 restrictions

 - a private gathering, such as a wedding, funeral

 or end of life activity, or

 - a routine religious gathering or ceremony.

 What’s covered in the COVIDSafe Public events framework

-The Victorian Government’s COVIDSafe Public Events Framework sets out the rules for organising a public event, including:
+The Victorian Government’s COVIDSafe Settings for Events sets out the rules for organising a public event, including: